alyssadata/ai-foundations-world-execution/README.md

 This repository does not provide a complete execution framework.

+This repository does not create an open source-position for others to occupy.

 This repository does not make Alyssa Solen replaceable by making the language public.

 This repository names the layer.